bsaintmichel/technical-tests-brice/README.md

 (e.g. `make train`, `make api-ping`)

 Normally :
 * my docker container should be up and running at `https://technical-test-wfibpwbfra-ew.a.run.app` and the endpoints '/' (GET) and '/predict' (POST) should be available.
+It is probably not at the moment, since I don't want to let it run without any need for it.
 * you should make a .env file if you want to make local tests (e.g. `make api-server` then `make api-predict`)

 You can :